 The phenomenon in which we, as humans, take beauty inspiration from famous faces has been around for generations.
 Whether it was Audrey Hepburn, Brigitte Bardot or Cleopatra, the rich and famous have always set the trends when it comes to beauty.
-And like it or not, just two years ago, the Kardashian/Jenner clan were in the midst of trail-blazing the hottest new looks.
+And like it or not, just a few years ago, the Kardashian/Jenner clan were in the midst of trail-blazing the hottest new looks.
 Salon sales of blushers and bronzers shot up 12% in the UK, according to market analyst Mintel, and their experts believed that surge was down to the contouring trend made famous by Mrs West and her sisters.
-Today, celebrity and influencer endorsements are probably more visible than ever.
-The question is, how can you effectively turn those endorsements into sales?

 Can Kim Actually Boost Your Salon Sales?

-If Kim Kardashian wants to evangelise about a new product she loves, she can hop on Instagram, and it will be seen by 52.7 million people.
-That’s a lot more than any magazine going can reach.
-From an entirely different angle, but to show how much influence these celebs have, take for instance last February’s Snapchat & Kylie Jenner instance, when she tweeted the following:
+Today, celebrity and influencer endorsements are probably more visible than ever.
+If Kim Kardashian wants to evangelise about a new product she loves, she can hop on Instagram, and whatever she posts will be seen by over 139 million people.
+That’s a lot more than most magazine goings can reach.

 sooo does anyone else not open Snapchat anymore?
 Or is it just me… ugh this is so sad.